 If you’re the Managing Director of a large corporation, you’re most likely not the one sending your emails out, however, you are the person that people in the industry will know.
 Whether or not they’re written by you or not, emails should be sent from a recognizable name.

-According to a 2017 State of Email report, 54% of emails are opened on a mobile device.
+According to a Constant Contact, 61% of all emails are opened on a mobile device.

 But, that’s not all.